Jdsle/Test/README.md

 ## Known Issues

+#### Website

 - Uploading files *might* hang.
 Give it some time before trying to reload the page

-- Touch coordinates may be inaccurate if the canvas does not fill the screen
+#### Engines

+- The speed of the engines might be inaccurate to the settings.ini configuration.
+For now, just lower your refresh rate™️
-- On iOS, engines might freeze when hiding the toolbar on safari
+- The engine might freeze when hiding the toolbar on safari
+- Touch coordinates may be inaccurate if the canvas' size is not perfectly scaled
+- [RSDKv5/U Specific] The engine(s) might fail to start if you are on an older browser, mobile browser, or if the site is hosted over http instead of https
-- RSDKv5: Native ModAPI probably won't work.
+- [RSDKv5/U Specific] Native ModAPI probably won't work.
 Fine for legacy games though

 ## Building the Website